cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ## Q2.
 Top locations for software developers at Amazon

-The top locations for software developers at Amazon can be spotted with the method `.value_counts()`.
-First, we see that that there are 174 distinct locations in the data set.
-This is given by the length of the series returned by `.value_counts()`.
+The method `.value_counts()` counts the occurrences of every unique value of a series, sorting the counts top down. the length of the series returned by `.value_counts()` is the number of unique values.

 ```
 In [8]: df['location'].value_counts().shape
 Out[8]: (174,)
 ```

-Now, with `.head(10)`, we select the top ten locations.
+So, there are 174 distinct locations for software developers at Amazon.
+The top ten can be extracted with `.head(10)`.

 ```
 In [9]: df['location'].value_counts().head(10)